Tracey Hill of Brighton & Hove SERA considers Caroline Lucas MP’s recent arrest and ask if she really shows a path Labour should follow.

 So how should Labour respond?
 Unlike the Green Party, Labour has the reach to really make something mainstream, which they did with the Climate Change Act, setting the world’s first carbon reduction targets which made it something that needed to be talked about right across the economic and social sphere.
 This is the way forward.
 I would like to see Labour recommit itself to its already stated aim of promoting a low-carbon economy, by taking a stronger line against fracking, and certainly against an Osborne-esque “generous tax regime”.
 But I cannot see how Caroline Lucas in a Labour cabinet could help bring sustainability to the core of how we as a country do things.
 And besides, she would never be interested in taking on such a role.

-Putting aside the feelings Green Party activists have about Labour, as expressed by Caroline Penn, Caroline Lucas is only really happy when protesting against what someone else is doing: she is not interested in being in a position of having to make the decisions herself.
+Putting aside the feelings Green Party activists have about Labour, Caroline Lucas is only really happy when protesting against what someone else is doing: she is not interested in being in a position of having to make the decisions herself.
 There is only one place in the country where the Green Party has actually held power, and that is on Brighton and Hove Council.
 No-one has been quicker than Lucas in distancing themselves from what it has been doing.
 It would be bad for her image to be a part of an actual government which has to deal with real issues and make unpopular decisions.
 She will always want to sit outside with the protesters.
 In a sense, she is not really a politician at all, just a public figure with a nose for PR.
 It is down to Labour to lead the way and show how this country can sustainably and successfully re-orient itself towards a low-carbon economy.
 That is what will make the difference.

 Tracey Hill is Coordinator of Brighton & Hove SERA and blogs at Red Reflections.